uldyssian-sh/vmware-power-cli-all/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Add screenshots to help explain your changes.

 ## Additional Notes
-Add any other notes about the PR here.
+Add any other notes about the PR here.# Complete refresh Sun Nov  9 12:26:27 CET 2025